I was given a Christmas tree.

 for more and more gifts for me.

-By the seventh night of Christmas,
+On the seventh night of Christmas,

-as it was starting to get late,
+as it was getting late,

 I thought, this is all I'm getting,